 Surrey station – The Putney/Barnes side of the course.
 The ‘Surrey bend’ favours its crew for most of the middle of the race.

 Stroke – Two meanings, the action of rowing and the stern most rower (who sets the rhythm and determines race tactics for the whole crew).

 Foul – in the Boat Race, a clash or interference of one crew by the other, which materially affects the outcome of the race.

 James Cracknell – At 46 he’s the oldest competitor in Boat Race History (old enough to be some of his teammate’s father).

 The Boat Race wouldn’t be complete without a rain cloud or two.
-To ensure you’re not caught out when the heavens open, I’d recommend you take our Wells Classic Regatta Windbreaker.
+To ensure you’re not caught out when the heavens open, I’d recommend you take our Campbell Navy Padded Coat.
 Whilst not necessarily designed for a torrential downpour, the windbreaker will keep you warm as you dash from Putney bridge to the pub.
 Which leads me on nicely…

 Whilst no-one wants to see a boat sink, it’s likely you’ll want to sink a few pre, during and after the race.
 After a few too many sozzled years at the Boat Race, I’ve decided there’s three pubs you must have a pint in: The Blue Boat, The Blue Anchor and The Old Ship.
 Yes, I can see there’s a theme running here - all offer a spectacular riverside view and enough beer to sink a… rowing boat.

 If you find yourself stuck for ideas next weekend, why not drop me a message on Instagram and I’ll pull together some oar-some (sorry, it had to be done) recommendations.
 Regardless of which side of the river you’ll be sitting on, the question has to be asked – which blue are you?